waltergcc/42-Piscine/C00/README.md

 # C 00

+In this project we will learn the basic structure of programs and functions in **C**.
+We will learn how to use the different types of variables, repetition structures, If statements and how to work with the 'Write' function.
+We will also learn the basics about the characters of the ASCII table.
+All exercises are commented for a better understanding.

+---

 ### Useful links:
 In this links bellow you can find videos that can help you to better understand some concepts covered in this project.
 <br>